 Coconut vanilla yoghurt panna cotta with marinated berries

+This is my much lighter yet still delicious version of the classic dessert, with beautiful flavours of vanilla and coconut.
 Panna cotta is a great dessert to make for a dinner party because it can be prepared up to a few days in advance and looks stunning when plated up.
+The berries can be marinated in other fruit liqueurs — try framboise (strawberry), for example.

 - Soak gelatine leaves in cold water for 5–10 minutes.